patrick-steele-idem/warmup/README.md

 * __warmupPort__ - The warmup port to use (defaults to a random port in the range of [10,000-50,000])

 The `warmup` module works by starting the app on a random HTTP port.
 This allows the application to be started without accepting traffic.
-By default, a random port is picked.

 NOTES: